• Latest

 0

-As the era evolves, evidently more than humans recognize other human beings’ faces.
+As the era evolves, evidently, more than humans recognize other human beings’ faces.
 From cellphones to the usage of facial identification as an unlocking mechanism to Facebook’s detection of faces in pix on its platform, facial recognition is speedy becoming part of ordinary life.
 Unfortunately, the way that these datasets have been compiled and are getting used is starting to draw some scrutiny, and rightly so.
-More importantly, the interplay with copyright regulation and your privateness is lots less recognizable than you might imagine.
+More importantly, the interplay with copyright regulation and your privacy is lots less recognizable than you might imagine.

 How can IBM try this?
-From a copyright attitude, they’re blanketed on as a minimum of two fronts.
+From a copyright attitude, they’re blanketed on a minimum of two fronts.
 First, Section 107 of the Copyright Act really allows the “fair use” of copyrighted works for “purposes inclusive of criticism, remark, news reporting, teaching (consisting of multiple copies for lecture room use), scholarship, or studies….”
-On the premise of research by myself, it appears that evidently, IBM’s use of such pix could be permissible.
+On the premise of research by myself, it appears that, evidently, IBM’s use of such pix could be permissible.
 Secondly, the pics used by IBM appear to derive from a collection of ninety-nine .2 million pics known as the YFCC100M compiled via Yahoo (the previous owner of Flickr) for research purposes and challenge to the Creative Commons license.
 That stated, evidently, the humans whose pictures were used did not consent to such use (in line with NBC News).

 Penny Tucker